Registration Policies

 General Policies

-Register with cash, check, Visa, MasterCard, American Express, or Discover Card.
-NCC accepts registrations online at www.nccshop.org, in the sales gallery, or by telephone at 612.339.8007 x309.
-Member discounts are now available online.
+Register with cash or any major credit card.
+NCC accepts registration online at http://www.northernclaycenter.org, in the gallery, or by telephone at 612.339.8007.
+Member discounts are available online.

 Due to the high demand for classes, we require full payment with your registration to reserve your spot in class.